-Hearing services - Supplemental Benefit +

-Routine Hearing services limitations:

-- You must see a TruHearing® provider for In-Network coverage.
-Call 1-855-205-6376, 8 a.m. - 8 p.m., Monday through Friday, (TTY: 711) to schedule an appointment. - Routine hearing examination is limited to one per ear, per year. - Benefit is limited to the TruHearing® Advanced and Premium hearing aids, which come in various styles and colors.
-Each TruHearing® aid purchase will include: - Choice of Advanced or Premium Hearing Aid from a TruHearing® Provider - o Advanced Model includes 32 channels - o Premium Model includes 48 channels - TruHearing® Provider visits for one year following purchase for fitting and adjusting 80 batteries per hearing aid (not included with purchase of rechargeable hearing aid) - 60-day return period and 3-year warranty for repairs & replacement warranty for loss or irreparable damage (fees may apply) - Benefit does not include or cover any of the following: ear molds, hearing aid accessories, extra batteries, costs associated with loss and damage warranty costs. - Costs associated with non-covered items or in excess of the maximum benefit are the responsibility of the member.

-In-Network: There is no Coinsurance, Copayment, or deductible for your early routine hearing exam.

-Copayment for the hearing aid of your choice:

-- \$699 Copayment for the Advanced model, per aid OR - \$999 Copayment for Premium model, per aid

-Premium and Advanced hearing aids are available in rechargeable style options for an additional \$50 per aid.

-Costs associated with noncovered items are the responsibility of the member.
+Services that are covered for you What you must pay when you get these services Hearing services - Medicare Covered Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
+In-Network: \$40 Copayment Hearing services - Supplemental Benefit Routine Hearing services limitations: You must see a TruHearing® provider for In-Network coverage.
+Call 1-855-205-6376, 8 a.m. - 8 p.m., Monday through Friday, (TTY: 711) to schedule an appointment.
+Routine hearing examination is limited to one per ear, per year.
+Benefit is limited to the TruHearing® Advanced and Premium hearing aids, which come in various styles and colors.
+Each TruHearing® aid purchase will include: Choice of Advanced or Premium Hearing Aid from a TruHearing® Provider Advanced Model includes 32 channels Premium Model includes 48 channels TruHearing® Provider visits for one year following purchase for fitting and adjusting 80 batteries per hearing aid (not included with purchase of rechargeable hearing aid) 60-day return period and 3-year warranty for repairs & replacement warranty for loss or irreparable damage (fees may apply) Benefit does not include or cover any of the following: ear molds, hearing aid accessories, extra batteries, costs associated with loss and damage warranty costs.
+Costs associated with non-covered items or in excess of the maximum benefit are the responsibility of the member.
+In Network: There is no Coinsurance, Copayment, or deductible for your early routine hearing exam.
+Copayment for the hearing aid of your choice: \$699 Copayment for the Advanced model, per aid OR \$999 Copayment for Premium and Advanced hearing aids are available in rechargeable style options for an additional \$50 per aid.
+Costs associated with non- covered items are the responsibility of the member.